OpenXiangShan/NEMU/README.md

     * CP1 floating point instructions are not supported
   * riscv32
     * only RV32IM
+  * riscv64
+    * rv64gcbh currently
+    * rv64gcbhv in the near future
 * memory
 * paging
   * TLB is optional (but necessary for mips32)
-  * protection is not supported
+  * protection is not supported for most ISAs, but PMP is supported for riscv64
 * interrupt and exception
   * protection is not supported
 * 5 devices